 "This is the biggest setback to law enforcement in 20 years," Ricucci said.
 "It's a sad day for law enforcement and it's a sad day for the judicial system."

 Maryland State Police employees were notified Tuesday to immediately cease collection and analysis of anyone arrested and charged with a qualifying crime of violence, or first-, second- or third-degree burglary, or attempts to commit any of those crimes.

 Law enforcement officials are calling on Maryland Attorney General Doug Gansler to ask the U.S. Supreme Court to hear the case and overturn the ruling.

 Gansler filed a motion Tuesday asking the Court of Appeals to reconsider its ruling, the Gazette reported.
 The attorney general also asked the state court to stay its ruling until he can appeal to the U.S. Supreme Court, according to the Gazette.

-Patch reader comments were overwhelmingly in support of police being able to take DNA from defendants arrested in certain crimes.
+Patch reader comments of police being able to take DNA from defendants arrested in certain crimes.

 "MD now a days is such a dangerous state, we need all the tools we can to help preserve public safety," Jason Jones commented.
 "If that means giving DNA, I'm ready to take my swab."

 Rockville resident Roald Schrack mused: If there is a fingerprint database, then why shouldn't there be a DNA database?